LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The figure \ref{3D_plot_of_an_N45_12x12x12mm_magnet_using_the_build_3D_full-sphere_sensor_with_visible_magnetic_field_strength_deviations_using_different_shaded_vertices_on_a_sphere.png} shows the visualisation of such a scan in the form of a spherical 3D map.
 On the sphere is the magnetic field strength, which is detected by the sensor at the position.
 The transition from a fully positive field strength (red) to a negative field strength (blue) is clearly recognisable and corresponds to the orientation of the magnet in the holder.

 The magnet sensor is mounted on a movable arm, which can move 180 degrees around the magnet on one axis.
-In order to be able to map the full sphere, the magnet is mounted on a turntable.
+To be able to map the full sphere, the magnet is mounted on a turntable.
 This permits the manipulator to move a polar coordinate system.

 %%3D_plot_of_an_N45_12x12x12mm_magnet_using_the_build_3D_full-sphere_sensor_with_visible_magnetic_field_strength_deviations_using_different_shaded_vertices_on_a_sphere.png%%